ChristosPolydorou/craft-bots/world_info.md

-World information is stored as a nested dictionary.
-The top-level dictionary described below separates entities by type.
-Each entity sub-dictionary is described afterward.
+The `world_info` dictionary of the Agent class is updated by the simulation each tick.
+The top-level dictionary separates entities by type.
+Each entity sub-dictionary is described on this page.

 | key         | value type | value |
 | ----------- | ---------- | ----- |